hdShang/arxiv-daily/docs/cs-CV/2025-05-06/papers/250503319v2-sd-vsum-a-method-and-dataset-for-script-driven-video-summarization.md

 ---
 layout: default
-title: SD-VSum: A Method and Dataset for Script-Driven Video Summarization
+title: "SD-VSum: A Method and Dataset for Script-Driven Video Summarization"
 ---

 # SD-VSum: A Method and Dataset for Script-Driven Video Summarization